 CSR & pro bono

-Carl is Chair of Governors at Comber Grove Primary School in Camberwell and recently completed a tough mudder challenge in aid of Mind the mental health charity.
-He is currently “in training” for a half marathon in support of Alzheimer’s Society.
+Carl takes part in a variety of charitable ventures, recently completing a tough mudder challenge in aid of Mind the mental health charity and is currently “in training” for a half marathon in support of Alzheimer’s Society.